kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 - Assistant supports syntax highlighting in generated code snippets.
 - For optimal results, interact with the Assistant in a natural language.
 For instance, "Who was Alan Turing?" will yield a better response than simply "Alan Turing".
 - When using Code Assistant, it is recommended to specify the programming language you are using as part of your prompt.

+## Chat Mode Scorecard Criteria

+When you visit Assistant's Chat Mode landing page, you will be presented with a scorecard comparing different aspects of each model.

+The Privacy column in the scorecard rates each model based on how it handles user data.
+The criteria are:

+- 1 Circle: User data is used to train models.
+No data retention period specified.
+- 2 Circles: User data is not used to train models.
+No data retention period specified.
+- 3 Circles: User data is not used to train models.
+Data retained for more than 30 days before deletion.
+- 4 Circles: User data is not used to train models.
+Data retained for 30 days or less before deletion.